Westchester Drive Link Road

 Work started on the project in March 2011.

-The new link road will:
+The aims of the new link road were to:

 - provide direct access to State Highway 1 for Churton Park and Stebbings Valley residents

 - provide an alternative route for emergencies

 - allow for new, more direct bus routes

 - include a footpath on the stream side of the road.

 The new road is expected to carry about 2,500 vehicles a day at first, but this could increase to 8,000 to 9,000 vehicles a day.
 When Stebbings Valley is fully developed, it will have about 800 houses and a shopping centre and school.

 The two bridges, earthworks, retaining walls and the new roundabout at Middleton Road are all complete.
 Below ground, new water and sewage mains have been installed along with ducting pipes for gas and power and telecommunications cables.

 - building the kerbs, footpath and streamside barrier fences